johnnyshankman/hihat/README.md

 [![hihat Screen Shot][product-screenshot]](https://whitelights.co)

-hihat is a simple a way to play your music library, similar to the way you would use iTunes or Windows Media Player in the early 2000s.
+hihat is a simple a way to play your music library, similar to the way you would play your library with iTunes or Windows Media Player in the early 2000s.

-As a music file hoarder myself.
-I found myself extremely disappointed with the featureset of modern media players like VLC (no album art display) and Spotify (doesn't show enough songs in one window), so I built this.
-It's fully responsive, dark mode by default (as we all know music lovers are night owls), and doesn't have any frills.
+As a music file hoarder I've found myself extremely disappointed with the UX of modern media players like VLC (no album art display) and Spotify (shows very few songs in the window), so I built this.

-Supports basically all file types and library folder structures.
+It's fully responsive, dark mode by default (as we all know music lovers are night owls), and supports essentially every filetype and library folder structure.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>